-a.
+- (8) Lighting.
 Lighting shall be limited to the minimum reasonably necessary for security purposes and shall be designed to minimize off-site effects.
-Lighting on the site shall be dark sky compliant.
+Lighting on the site shall be dark sky compliant. - (9) Safety standards.
+Solar energy systems must meet the following safety standards: - a.

-(10) Safety standards.

-- a.
 Facilities shall comply with generally accepted national environmental protection and product safety standards for the use of solar panels and battery technologies for solar photovoltaic (electric energy) facilities, such as those developed for existing product certifications and standards including the National Sanitation Foundation/American National Standards Institute No. 457, International Electrotechnical Commission No. 61215-2, Institute of Electrical and Electronics Engineers Standard 1547, and Underwriters Laboratories No. 61730-2.
-A site development plan or building permit application shall refer to the specific safety and environmental standards complied with. - b.
-Ensure site management coordination by posting facility operator information as well as 24-hour emergency contact information at all entrances of the facility. - (11) Approved solar components.
+A site development plan or building permit application shall refer to the specific safety and environmental standards complied with.

+Ensure site management coordination by posting facility Formatted: Font: 12 pt, Not Italic operator information as well as 24-hour emergency contact information at all entrances of the facility.

-- a.
-Electric solar energy system components must have a UL or equivalent listing and solar hot water systems must have an SRCC rating. - b.
-Panel materials.
-Applications shall describe all materials included in the proposed solar panels for the facility.
-All solar energy facility structures, racks and associated facilities shall have a non-reflective finish or appearance.
+- (10) Approved solar components. - a.
+Electric solar energy system components must have a UL or equivalent listing and solar hot water systems must have an SRCC rating.

-(12) Building code.
+(11) Building code.